 Tropical Climate.-It is popularly supposed that in changing from a temperate to a tropical climate the principal difference noted is an increase of heat.
 This difference is not striking, however, and, in point of fact, there are days in our North American summers which are much hotter than any noted in our tropics.
 92° in the shade is hot for the Philippines, while 102° is not uncommon in some parts of the United States.
 But the warmth of the climate is continuous, within very moderate range, throughout the year, and there is no marked succession of seasons with relation to temperature.
-It is this continuous high temperature, unrelieved by periods of cold and associated as it is with a high degree of humidity, which proves so trying to our people and is chiefly responsible for the loss of energy. initiative, and memory, and, in fact, the general physical and mental deterioration which is frequently observed after two or three years' residence.
+It is this continuous high temperature, unrelieved by periods of cold and associated as it is with a high degree of humidity, which proves so trying to our people and is chiefly responsible for the loss of energy, initiative, and memory, and, in fact, the general physical and mental deterioration which is frequently observed after two or three years' residence.
 The factor of atmospheric moisture is important.
 Man can bear high atmospheric temperature easily provided the air is dry, but when that air is charged with moisture, evaporation from the surface of the body (so necessary to the maintenance of the normal bodily temperature) is considerably diminished.
-If there is a breeze, high humidity (as well as heat) is much more This conjunction of meteorologic conditions exists in our tropics, for at most seasons of the year the heat and moisture of the atmosphere are rendered more bearable by the persistence of winds.
+If, however, there is a breeze, high humidity (as well as heat) is much more bearable.
+This conjunction of meteorologic conditions exists in our tropics, for at most seasons of the year the heat and moisture of the atmosphere are rendered more bearable by the persistence of winds.
 In the Philippines these are known as the northeast and southwest monsoons.
-Another atmospheric factor which plays some part in producing departures from a state of health is tropical sunlight. servers in Manila have concluded that the light rays proper are not harmful, except for the glare on sensitive retinas.
+Another atmospheric factor which plays some part in producing departures from a state of health is tropical sunlight.
+Observers in Manila have concluded that the light rays proper are not harmful, except for the glare on sensitive retinas.
 They are further of the opinion that the ultra-violet (chemical) rays of the solar spectrum do no injury so long as the body is covered, but that the infra-red (heat) rays have hurtful potentialities.
 The theory that blondes are more likely to break down in the tropics than brunettes, by reason of the alleged fact that their skins are more readily penetrated by some of the rays mentioned, has not been substantiated.

-Effects of Tropics.-Recent scientific experiments have confirmed the observations of our Army medical officers, that, under tropical conditions of heat and moisture, there is a marked diminution in the amount of work done and in periods of working power.
-After a somewhat prolonged exposure to tropical conditions-say from one year upward-the average American experiences a certain loss of energy, initiative, and memory.
+Effects of Tropics.-After a somewhat prolonged exposure to tropical conditions-say from one year upward-the average American experiences a certain loss of energy, initiative, and memory.
 Many persons grow irritable, morose, and homesick.
 Fits of passion may be caused by trivial incidents.
 There is often, at the same time, an enfeeblement of constitution or, at least, a diminished power of resistance to disease.
 Individuals vary greatly in this regard, some seeming to thrive.
 It is believed to be a fact, however, that even these are usually constitutionally undermined by prolonged residence, so that, when attacked by acute illness, they frequently succumb with astonishing ease.
 Women are, as a rule, more promptly affected by the climate than men.
 Children born in the tropics are usually fragile, and require a sojourn in a colder climate to give them a reserve of strength.
 Older children-of school age-do well for two or three years.
 Enlisted men have no social opportunities, and furloughs (involving a chance to visit the home or foreign lands for recuperation), such as may be enjoyed by officers, are practically out of the question for the former.